What is positron emission tomography (PET scan)?

 A PET scan is a test doctors use to take pictures of your organs and tissues.
 First, doctors inject you with a tiny amount of a radioactive substance (a tracer).
 The tracer is attached to a chemical your body uses, such as sugar (glucose).
 A large donut-shaped machine then takes scans of your body as it uses the tracer.
 A computer takes these scans and creates many detailed pictures of how the inside of your body works.
 Each picture looks like a slice taken from one part of your body.
 The computer can also create a 3-D image of the inside of your body.

-You get more radiation than from a plain x-ray
+• You get more radiation than from an x-ray

 Why would I need a PET scan?